IyadAbdullahi/Quicktill/README.md

 - Fork the repository first.
 - Familiarize yourself with the project's technology stack, including jQuery, Node, and Electron.
 - Make your code changes, following the existing coding style and conventions.
-- Test your changes thoroughly, ensuring they work seamlessly with Quicktill's offline functionality.
+- Test your changes thoroughly, ensuring they work seamlessly with the system's offline functionality.
 - Commit your changes with a clear and descriptive commit message.
 - Push your changes to your forked repository.
 - Open a pull request (PR) from your branch to the master branch of the main repository.